 ¾-Inch Dubia roaches are generally a good choice for medium-size herps.
 Large chameleons, small tarantulas, small to medium bearded dragons, and other similarly-sized animals tend to do well with this size.

-They’re also great for animals that like action. ¾-Inch Dubia roaches have grown out of the shy nymph stage and are much more active.
+They’re also great for animals that like action. ¾-inch Dubia roaches have grown out of the shy nymph stage and are much more active than their smaller peers.
 This is not to say they’re “aggressive”.
 They aren’t.
-They just explore more than smaller nymphs.
+They just explore a lot more than smaller nymphs.
 They’re faster and stronger, and this makes feeding herps that like a challenge a little easier – and more fun.
-It may also be useful for animals that need a little extra action to motivate a feeding response.
+It may also be helpful for animals that need a little extra action to motivate a feeding response.

 At about two months of age, these Dubia have reached their nymph middle-age.
 They’re starting to resemble mature nymphs but they still retain some of the traits that make young nymphs such excellent feeders for small, growing animals.

-One of those traits is digestibility.
-While all Dubia roaches are low in chitin relative to other feeder insects, their exoskeletons toughen up for added protection as they age.
-This hasn’t really happened yet with ¾-Inch Dubia roaches.
+One trait is digestibility.
+While all Dubia roaches are low in chitin relative to other feeders, their exoskeletons toughen up for added protection as they age.
+This hasn’t really happened yet with ¾-Inch Dubia.
 They’re still relatively soft-bodied, which in their capacity as feeders means they provide more complete digestion and more nutrition per ounce.
-This is exactly what young, fast-growing herps need.
-The extra nutrition benefits all animals, but especially ones that need it to fuel rapid growth or recover from an injury or illness.
+This is just what young, active, fast-growing animals need.
+The extra nutrition benefits all animals, but particularly ones that need it to fuel rapid growth or recover from an injury or illness.

-While our ¾-Inch Dubia roaches generally measure in at just about ¾ inch, some size variation is normal.
-They may be slightly larger, depending on various factors – including hydration and state of feeding.
+While our ¾-Inch Dubia roaches generally measure in at just about ¾ inch, a little variation is normal.
+They may be slightly bigger or smaller, depending on hydration and feeding status.